FaisalAhmed0/Core-Deep-RL-algorithms-from-scratch/README.md

-# Deep-RL-for-Cart-and-pole-
+# Reinforcmenr Learning
-This Repository contain Deep RL algorithms experimented on the Cart and Pole environment in open AI gym and uses Tensorflow for building neural networks
+This Repository contains RL and Deep RL algorithms experimented in variuos toy problem in open AI gym environment, these alogrithms are implemented in python via numpy and Tensorflow.